The Prado Museum, Royal Palace & Plaza Mayor

 Beer price Spain / your country

-El Retiro or Parque del Buen Retiro is Madrid’s remarkable park which was first opened to the public in 1868.
-It was originally king Felipe IV’s urban oasis in Madrid.
-Despite a few years of decline during the War of Independence, the park has overall maintained its initial architectural lines and elegance.
-Today it is a most popular place in Madrid, both with tourists and locals.
+El Retiro or Parque del Buen Retiro is Madrid’s remarkable park, which opened to the public in 1868.
+It was King Felipe IV’s urban oasis in Madrid.
+Despite a few years of decline during the War of Independence, the park has maintained its initial architectural lines and elegance.
+Today, it is a popular place in Madrid, with tourists and locals alike.
 It is a lovely retreat in central Madrid!

 Other attractions include

 The Crystal Palace: It is a fine example of metal and glass architecture, built in 1887 for the Philippines Exhibition.
-Originally, it was designed by Ricardo Velázquez Bosco as a huge greenhouse in Madrid for tropical plants, but today it serves as an exhibition room by the Reina Sofía Museum.
-It is really outstanding in design – don’t miss it!
+Ricardo Velázquez Bosco designed the enormous greenhouse for tropical plants.
+Today, it serves as an exhibition room of the Reina Sofía Museum.

-Now it is time to explore the renowned Gran Vía.
+Now, it is time to explore the renowned Gran Vía.
 You can take the metro a few stops from Retiro towards the Gran Vía.
-The famous street leads from Calle de Alcalá, located close to Plaza de Cibeles, all the way to Plaza de España.
+The famous street leads from Calle de Alcalá, located close to Plaza de Cibeles, to Plaza de España.

-Designed as a thoroughfare, it was part of the urban planning in the beginning of the 1900s and constructed from 1910 to 1929.
+Designed as a thoroughfare, it was part of the urban planning at the beginning of the 1900s and constructed from 1910 to 1929.
 The street was a playground for architects, and interesting buildings were erected here.
-The most famous is probably the Metropolis Building which was built between 1907 and 1911 by Jules and Raymond Février.
+The most famous is probably the Metropolis Building, built between 1907 and 1911 by Jules and Raymond Février.
 Atop the building a statue of a winged Goddess, Victory, shows.

-If you are into a bit of shopping this afternoon, the pedestrian-friendly Gran Vía is a good option with all kinds of retail shops featuring well-known brands, as well as elegant upscale boutiques.
+If you are into some shopping this afternoon, the pedestrian-friendly Gran Vía is a good option with all kinds of retail shops featuring well-known brands and elegant upscale boutiques.

-Anyway, you may also opt for the vibrant pedestrian Calle de Preciados, just off the Gran Vía, a good alternative with lots of boutiques, department stores, bookshops, fashion … plus a number of restaurants and bars.
+Nevertheless, you may also opt for the vibrant pedestrian Calle de Preciados, just off the Gran Vía, a good alternative with plentiful boutiques, department stores, bookshops, fashion … plus many restaurants and bars.
 You will have your shopping appetite satisfied here!

 Would you like to attend an Andalusian top flamenco performance in Madrid?
 Then you may choose to spend the evening at the Teatro Flamenco Madrid.
 You will need to get tickets for the show in advance.